4ikkyo/JetRadar/README.md

    – Uses the FastAPI backend for all data operations.

 3. **React Frontend (`docs/`)**
-   – A mini app for Telegram built with React.
+   – A mini app for Telegram built with React **(On develop)**

+---
+## Tasks

+- Connect the React frontend with the Python FastAPI backend.

 ---